If you are new to the library, learn how to get started quickly.

 British & Western European history

 The Upper Reading Room in the Old Bodleian Library houses the open-shelf collections for British and Western European history (medieval to 20th century).
 They will include printed sources, often transcribed from manuscripts, such as chronicles, individuals and family papers, papers of monasteries, statesmen, etc. It's well worth a browse to get some ideas.
 Browse anything in the shelfmark range K.3-10.
+See also the LibGuide to URR.

 English local history

 The Duke Humfrey's Library in the Old Bodleian Library houses the open-shelf collections for local history.
 They are often fantastic source materials relevant for all periods but particularly medieval and early modern.
 Browse anything in the shelfmark range R.Top.
+See also the LibGuide to the DH.

 Other countries (US, Africa, Commonwealth, Middle East, Far East)